Share this

 by Arianna Carter on Jul 22, 2016 10:22:33 AM

-These days, most people are familiar with what Cryptolocker and Ransomware are.
-Either your business has been affected, you have a friend who has a friend who has fallen victim, or maybe heard about it on the nightly news.
-Ransomware is a particular malware advanced enough to prevent users from accessing their information unless a ransom amount is paid.
+These days, most people are familiar with what Ransomware is.
+Either your business has been directly affected, you have a friend or colleague who has fallen victim, or you’ve heard about it on the nightly news.
+Ransomware is a type of malicious software specifically designed to encrypt files and systems, effectively locking you out of your own data.

 The number of professionals and small businesses being targeted by ransomware is increasing.